Mitchell scores 23, Cavs blast Jazz, improve to 15-2 at home - WHIZ News

 Mitchell’s arrival has legitimized the Cavs, who barely missed the playoffs last season with the one of the league’s youngest rosters.
 He’s been everything Cleveland hoped, averaging 29.5 points per game while providing leadership.

+He’s only been in Cleveland for a few months, but Mitchell looks at home.

+“I’m comfortable,” he said with a smile.
+“I’m still trying to figure out the highways.
+But with this group, I feel like I’ve been a part of them for a while.
+The city, the fans, the team, everyone has welcomed me with open arms.
+The fit was pretty seamless.”

-Darius Garland added 17 and Cedi Osman 22 (20 in the fourth during extended garbage time) for Cleveland, which pushed an 18-point halftime lead to 23 in the third and coasted.
+Darius Garland added 17 and Cedi Osman 22 (20 in the fourth during extended garbage time) for Cleveland, which shot a season-high 61.4% and opened a 23-point lead in the third.
+The Cavs coasted in perhaps its most complete game this season.

+“They kicked our ass,” Jazz coach Will Hardy said.
+“They shot the ball unbelievably well from all three levels of the court.
+They play with great tempo, they bothered us with their physicality in the first half, which is what got us behind the eight ball.”

-Mitchell, who came in averaging 36.9 minutes, played just 23 and got to enjoy a fourth quarter relaxing on the bench.
+Mitchell, who came in averaging 36.9 minutes, got to enjoy a fourth quarter relaxing on the bench.

+“We haven’t had one of these in a while,” said Mitchell, who spent time after the game catching up with Utah’s players, coaches and traveling party.
+“It’s always good to get a break.
+I’m not that old, but it’s always good to put the minutes down.”

 Markkanen scored 24 — 22 in the first half — and Jordan Clarkson, yet another former Cavs player, added 23 for Utah, which has lost six straight on the road.